 • Sell things around the house.
 Here’s a post I created teaching you how to find FREE things to sell and here’s a post giving you 40 ideas of things you can sell right now that you might already have in your home!

 Related: 5 Real Ways to Add $500/month Steady Income which will help you on how to save money fast (you can find even more ideas for increasing your income here!)
 Still looking for more?
 Here are the 10 best articles that teach you how to make money from home.

 Whatever income you currently live on, whether $18k/year is a dream to you or it’s 1/10th of what you currently make, there are things that you can do to improve your financial outlook and I’m here to prove it.
 In my darkest time, around 5-6 years ago now, I was homeless.
 I had absolutely nothing and now, I make pretty dang good money and have no debt.
 I can come and go as I please, have a nice savings account, and have a lot of options opened up to me now…but it didn’t all come without hard work and God in my life every step of the way.

 No matter what your financial situation, you can improve it using these tips.
 If you enjoyed this post, be sure to let your friends know.
 Because this information, truly is life-changing to women who want to be home with their kids, or are already home with their kids, but are struggling financially to STAY home with them.

 Want more?
-I created an entire book, How to Become Financially Free.
+I created an entire book, How to Become Financially Free, now available in the Financial Freedom Bundle.
 It’s my journey of how I went from being homeless and $30,000 in debt to making 6 figures from home and completely debt free.

 If you feel stuck or in a rut financially, you don’t want to miss this inspirational story!